Andrew-Helmer/pmj-cpp/docs/sample_usage.md

 ## Precomputed Sample Sequences

-There are already sample sets that can be used in the sample_sets directly.
-You can go ahead and download them!
-They're formatted as (X, Y) per line.
+I've already precomputed a bunch of sample sequences you can download and use, in the (sample_sequences directory)[/sample_sequences).
+They're formatted as one (X, Y) point per line.

 ## Generating Your Sequences